apache/iceberg/format/spec.md

 might indicate different snapshot IDs for a specific timestamp.
 The discrepancies can be caused by a variety of table operations (e.g. updating the `current-snapshot-id` can be used to set the snapshot of a table to any arbitrary snapshot, which might have a lineage derived from a table branch or no lineage at all).

 When processing point in time queries implementations should use "snapshot-log" metadata to lookup the table state at the given point in time.
 This ensures time-travel queries reflect the state of the table at the provided timestamp.
 For example a SQL query like `SELECT * FROM prod.db.table TIMESTAMP AS OF '1986-10-26 01:21:00Z';` would find the snapshot of the Iceberg table just prior to '1986-10-26 01:21:00 UTC' in the snapshot logs and use the metadata from that snapshot to perform the scan of the table.
 If no  snapshot exists prior to the timestamp given or "snapshot-log" is not populated (it is an optional field), then systems should raise an informative error message about the missing metadata.

-### Writing data files

-All columns should be written to data files even if they introduce redundancy with metadata stored in manifest file (e.g. columns with identity partition transforms).
-Writing all columns provides redundancy in case of corruption or bugs in the metadata layer.